progdupeupl/pdp_website/README.md

 Progdupeupl is a community of French programmers ; you can see the running version [here](http://progdupeu.pl/).

-## Naming conventions
+## Language convention

-Everything in the code should be in english (vars, funcs, methods, docstrings, comments) though some parts may − of course − be in French.
-PEP-8 is good too.
+The site being in French, user-interface strings are in french -- there is no localization yet.
+However, to let others reuse our code, everything in the code should be in english (vars, funcs, methods, docstrings, comments), and we'd rather interact in english for development (bug reports, pull requests, etc.).

+As for other style matters in the code, the [PEP-8 Style Guide](http://www.python.org/dev/peps/pep-0008/) is a good base.

 ## Dependencies